pixelshelsinki/pixels-starter-plugin/README.md

 * [WordPress](https://wordpress.org/) >= 4.7
 * [PHP](http://php.net/manual/en/install.php) >= 7.1
+* [Advanced Custom Fields](https://www.advancedcustomfields.com/) if you use meta fields.
 * If you're using options pages, then [ACF Pro](https://www.advancedcustomfields.com/pro/)

 To develop this theme you must also have the following: